 Limb Preservation for Patients with Non-Reconstructable Peripheral Arterial Disease May be Possible with New Techniques

-Need for Better Options in the Treatment of Peripheral Arterial Disease
+Meeting a Statewide Need for Improved Treatment Options for Peripheral Arterial Disease (PAD)

-Moving Care to the University of Maryland Vascular Center at Redwood and Office Based Laboratory
+Coordinated Care from the ED to the Maryland Vascular Center and Office-based Laboratory

-Successfully evaluating and treating patients with stable ischemic rest pain, claudication, gangrene, or wounds that do not have signs of infection in the office has helped streamline care for limb preservation patients.
-The limb team of experts has been able to prevent unnecessary hospitalizations and give patients prompt and appropriate care within 24 hours of presentation.
+Employing an emergency department (ED) limb pathway protocol to successfully evaluate and treat patients with stable ischemic rest pain, claudication, gangrene or wounds without signs of infection in outpatient settings has streamlined care for UMMC's limb preservation patients.
+Doing so helps prevent unnecessary hospitalizations and provides patients with appropriate care within 24 hours of presentation.

-An example of the successful implementation of the Emergency Room (ER) Limb Pathway involved caring for a 50-year-old man who recently arrived to the ER of the UMMC downtown campus.
-He arrived with severe ischemic rest pain along with dry gangrene of the forefoot.
-The Limb Preservation team was notified via DocHalo, and the patient was scheduled for evaluation in the office within 12 hours.
-Within 24 hours, he underwent non-invasive testing and angiography and was scheduled for his definitive revascularization and ongoing wound care.
-He was admitted to UMMC following his revascularization, which employed novel retrograde access techniques and subsequently had his podiatric surgery removing the devitalized tissue.
-After discharge, he has been followed in the office setting and at the wound care center at UMMC's Midtown campus, where he is getting hyperbaric oxygen therapy.
+An example of the successful implementation of the ED limb pathway involved caring for a 50-year-old male who recently presented to the ED at the UMMC downtown campus with severe ischemic rest pain along with dry gangrene of the forefoot.
+The Limb Preservation team was notified via DocHalo, an app that facilitates care coordination, and the patient was scheduled for evaluation in the office within 12 hours.
+Within 24 hours, the patient underwent non-invasive testing and angiography and was scheduled for definitive revascularization and ongoing wound care.
+Following his revascularization procedure that employed novel retrograde access techniques, he was admitted to UMMC and subsequently received podiatric surgery to remove devitalized tissue.
+After discharge, the patient is being followed in the office setting and at the wound care center at UMMC's Midtown campus, where he receives hyperbaric oxygen therapy.

-This patient was evaluated promptly and treated with a combination of outpatient and inpatient procedures, which ultimately saved his limb.
-By utilizing the University of Maryland's Limb Preservation Program's resources, the patient avoided an extended hospitalization and experienced an improved overall outcome.
-This patient is just one example of how the multi-disciplinary team infrastructure and the use of outpatient services has helped to change the landscape of patient care for PAD and wounds, in addition to improving rates of limb preservation while decreasing the need for major amputation.
+Because this patient was evaluated promptly and treated with a combination of outpatient and inpatient procedures, his limb was ultimately saved.
+By utilizing the University of Maryland's Limb Preservation Program's resources, the specialized team avoided the patient's extended hospitalization and improved his overall outcome.
+This particular case is just one example of how the multidisciplinary team and close coordination with outpatient services has changed the landscape of patient care for PAD and wounds, improving UMMC's rates of limb preservation and decreasing the need for major amputation.